newnightcoder/100daysofcode/LOG DAYS 93+94+95.md

 **what i learned:**

 - thanks to the help of Jon and Ashley (both told me about the data.data trick!!!) i realized that my problem was in the DATA variable name!!! i can actually CHOOSE it, everything is so clear now.
-- i have to be careful because my judgent can be altered because of anxiety/not succeeding as quickly as i want = LEARN PATIENCE + TRUE RESILIENCE!!! the solution will ALWAYS be found (with or without help)
+- i have to be careful because my judgement can be altered because of anxiety/not succeeding as quickly as i want = LEARN PATIENCE + TRUE RESILIENCE!!! the solution will ALWAYS be found (with or without help)

 **next:**